bixb922/crank-organ/doc-software/README.md

 .kar, .smf and .rtx files that contain MIDI files must be renamed to .mid.
 If you do that, please check the files by playing them first on the PC.

 The Edit Tunelib option allows to add information about each MIDI file, such as title, author, year, rating.
-This information is stored in /data/tunelib.json
+This information is stored separately in /data/tunelib.json

 ## MIDI files
 Both MIDI file type 0 (single track) and MIDI file type 1 (multitrack) files are supported.